nordic-institute/X-Road/doc/Manuals/ug-cs_x-road_6_central_server_user_guide.md

 Access rights: System Administrator

-The central server backs up
+The Central Server backs up
 the database (excluding the schema_migrations table and the database schema) and the directories `/etc/xroad/` and `/etc/nginx/sites-enabled/`.

 Backups contain sensitive information that must be kept secret (for example, private keys and database credentials).
-In other words, leaking this information could easily lead to full compromise of central server.
+In other words, leaking this information could easily lead to full compromise of Central Server.
 Therefore, it is highly recommended that backup archives are encrypted and stored securely.
-Should the information still leak for whatever reason the central server should be considered as compromised and reinstalled from scratch.
+Should the information still leak for whatever reason the Central Server should be considered as compromised and reinstalled from scratch.

-Central server backups are signed and optionally encrypted.
+Central Server backups are signed and optionally encrypted.
 The GNU Privacy Guard [GnuPG] is used for encryption and signing.
-Central server's backup encryption key is generated during central server initialisation.
+Central Server's backup encryption key is generated during Central Server initialisation.
 In addition to the automatically generated backup encryption key, additional public keys can be used to encrypt backups.

 ## 12.1 Backing Up the System Configuration